Georgism And Population Control

 Yes, exactly.
 The memetic systems that promote the highest levels of reproductive success are the ones that dominate the world.
 That’s how evolution works.

 If you think about it, religions that instill “Be fruitful and multiply” are going to be more popular and have more followers than religions that don’t encourage reproduction.
 Memes that don’t encourage reproduction are known as fashions or cults because they discourage reproduction and don’t get passed down to future generations.
-Fashions don’t dominate the world, traditions do.
+In the long term, fashions don’t dominate the world, traditions do.

 If the tendency to reproduce is as strong as Malthus supposes, then how is it that family lines so often become extinct?
 This occurs even in families where want is unknown.
 In an aristocracy such as England, hereditary titles and possession offer every advantage.
 Yet the House of Lords is kept up over the centuries only by the creation of new titles.

 Many biological species and their families have gone extinct too in the past.
 There are millions of examples of this happening throughout the Earth’s history, and acknowledging this fact does not contradict anything in our theory of biology, evolution, and population dynamics.
-Family lines that go extinct will always be replaced with higher fertility family lines with that don’t go extinct, just as they always have.
+Just because some family lines go extinct, that doesn’t mean that there aren’t other family lines that are reproducing with high fertility.
+Family lines that go extinct will always be replaced with family lines with higher fertility that don’t go extinct, just as they always have.
+To a great extent, Nature has to be that way in order for evolution to occur in the first place.

 As for George’s claim regarding the House of Lords, it’s irrelevant to this discussion, but I could investigate it further if someone can find a source and information for looking into the specifics on that claim.